tormi/WunderWay/clients/winning-clients-discovery.md

 title: Winning Clients - Discovery
 ---

+First - properly read any documentation we have been sent by the client.

-Gather and review as much information as you can on:
+Then, gather and review as much information as you can on:

 - Client background: company profile, client team members, individual profiles
 - Who the buyers are (see below)